Exawind/amr-wind/docs/sphinx/user/inputs_SyntheticTurbulence.rst

    **type:** String, required

    The type of profile to use.
 Options are ConstValue, LinearProfile, and PowerLawProfile.

    The following inputs are used only for PowerLawProfile.

   .. input_param:: SynthTurb.zref

      **type:** Real, required

-     The default reference height at the center of the turbulence grid
+     The default reference height at the center of the turbulence grid.

   .. input_param:: SynthTurb.shear_exponent